-Cybersecurity Laws and Regulations 2 (Part 2 of 2) by John Bandler
+Cybersecurity Laws and Regulations Part 2

 Each organization should look at all of the different rules it needs to comply with, and work to harmonize them.
 Different rules use different terminology and may impose both overlapping and unique requirements.